streathamchess/streathamchess.github.io/_posts/2020-10-15-luck-in-chess.md

 win.
 I had to give up a pawn to escape an annoying bishop pin and we got to this position.
 Still time for one more slice of luck!

-{% include ahimage.html url="/assets/ahpics/ah6.png" align="right" %}
+{% include ahimage.html url="/assets/ahpics/ah6.png" %}

 Graham played 27\...Nxd2 here, when just doubling the rooks on the